andreasfragner/websocket-experiments/README.md

-# websocket-experiments
+# wss-runtime

-Simple client-server architecture to experiment with websockets
+Simple client-server architecture to experiment with websockets and async remote execution

-Send arbitrary python functions over a websocket connection to a server for remote execution on a `ray` cluster.
+Implements a websocket server and a client for executing arbitrary python functions on a remote runtime (in this case a `ray` cluster)